seanrayburn/Portfolio/How-to-Deadlift.md

   a.
 Note: Do not inhale or exhale during this portion to maintain a neutral back.
 2. Sit into the descending movement until the bar reaches the floor.

-<ins>Cue</ins>: Focus again on moving your legs and upper body together as one unit, following the same path down as your body did going up.
-Slowly follow the unified path your upper and lower body did during the initial movement to return the bar safely.
+<ins>Cue</ins>: Follow the same unified path down that your body did going up to maintain control and ensure safety.